Grocery shopping is not one of my strengths.

 Now if only Winco would adopt it, I’d be a completely happy camper (but since they don’t even bag your groceries for you, I’m not holding my breath).

-Have you tried grocery pickup?
-Anyone else feel like it’s the best thing ever?
+Have you tried the free Walmart grocery pickup or Fry’s Clicklist or another grocery pickup service?
+Anyone else feel like it’s the BEST thing ever?